Modern Jewish Worldmaking Through Jewish Children's Literature

-New Chapter: Cooperation with the Nezvlin Center
+New Chapter: Cooperation with the Nevzlin Center

 The Program in Jewish Culture and Society has started a promising collaboration with the Leonid Nevzlin Research Center for Russian and East European Jewry at the Hebrew University in Jerusalem.
 We became co-organizers of the International Forum of Young Scholars on East European Jewry that will...